intel-lab-lkp/linux/Documentation/process/email-clients.rst

 Plenty of Linux developers use ``mutt``, so it must work pretty well.

-Mutt doesn't come with an editor, so whatever editor you use should be used in a way that there are no automatic linebreaks.
+Mutt does not come with an editor, so whatever editor you use should be used in a way that there are no automatic linebreaks.
 Most editors have an :menuselection:`insert file` option that inserts the contents of a file unaltered.